Capt-Hitman45/Telemetry-data-visualization/Readme.txt

 frontend running process :

 /        open new terminal
-         type:  cd build                                 #redirects to build folder located in the project folder
-                npm i                                    #installs the dependencies present in the package.json npm start                                #runs the webpage in your local host       /
+         type:  npm i                                    #installs the dependencies present in the package.json npm start                                #runs the webpage in your local host        /

 hosting with same network connection:

 /           cd build
-            serve -l 3000
+            serve -l 3000         /